winlywilliamdy/Signal-Processing/README.md

 This repository is intended for final project of Signal Processing course taken at Universitas Pelita Harapan - Lippo Village.

 ## Contents
-This repository contain both `FIR Filter Design` and `Voice Separation and Beat Detection`.
+This repository contain `FIR Filter Design` and link to download `Voice Separation and Beat Detection` can be found [here].
 Both of these files are developed using `Jupyter Notebook` and using Python 3 programing language.

 ## Prequisite
 To run these files, you will need :